elmines/multiling_tse/README.md

 ```

 ### Execution
-In theory this will run the 5-fold cross validation for each of our three target pools (Full, LLM, Manual).
+This simple loop will run the 5-fold cross validation for each of our three target pools (Full, LLM, Manual).
-In practice, it's best to run these as separate jobs.
+In practice, it's best to run these as 15 separate jobs.
 ```bash
 for fold in {0..4}
 do